GAMS-dev/TIMES_MIRO/app_README.md

   <source srcset="static_times_miro/solver_options_dark.png" media="(prefers-color-scheme: dark)">
   <img style="min-width: 850px;max-width: 1100px;width: 100%;" src="static_times_miro/solver_options.png">
 </picture>

----
-**Info**

-A TIMES MIRO Scenario (all visible data and attachments) can be stored in the database at any time as a MIRO scenario for later use under `Scenario` &rarr; `Save as`.
-To load an existing scenario from the database, click the `Load data` button in the input view.
-If there are many saved scenarios, the [Load scenarios view](#load-scenarios-view) can give a better overview.

----

 ### Input data<a name="input-data"></a>
 This is the central tab for browsing and editing input data in a powerful pivot table.
 The concept of this tab follows the idea to look at data based on "important" indices (e.g. Region, Year, Process, Commodity, Time Slice, ...).
 Each dimension of the cube can be filtered, aggregated, dragged into the columns, etc. using drag and drop.
 The cells are editable.
 Note, however, that when a dimension of the cube is in the `Aggregate` field, the table is read-only.
 More information about the pivot tool in general can be found [here](https://www.gams.com/miro/charts.html#pivot-chart).